<?xml version="1.0" encoding="UTF-8"?>

 and talk about why they both exist.</p>

-<p>Directories were first introduced to accomodate WebDAV.
+<p>Directories were first introduced to accommodate WebDAV.

 Since WebDAV clients treat the database as if it were a filesystem,